 You see, I want my kids to question authority.
 I want them to stand up and say so when they don’t think something is right.
 I want them to defend themselves and their sisters.

 Growing up, my mom was always willing to explain her decisions to me.
-She had to change her policy slightly with my strong-willed baby sister (and we’ve run into those same issues with our argumentative, precocious 6-year-old), but for the most part she reserved the “because I said so” line for rare occasions rather than pulling it out every day.
+She had to change her policy slightly with my strong-willed baby sister (and we’ve run into those same issues with our argumentative, precocious 6-year-old).
+Still, for the most part she reserved the “because I said so” line for rare occasions rather than pulling it out every day.

 I want my kids to accept when I say no to a toy purchase, but I also want them to be willing to say, “Can I save up and buy it myself?”
 I don’t want them to throw a fit when something we’ve planned for the day gets canceled, but I don’t want them to pretend they’re not disappointed either.